The 4 Levels of Disasters (And How to Prepare for Each One)

 By dividing them up like this, it’s a whole lot less overwhelming and you will see ways that your Levels 1 and 2 preps can also help you through Levels 3 and 4 catastrophes.
 Because in the end, while of course, you need supplies, true disaster preparedness is about your mindset and your skills.

 Level 1: Personal Emergencies

 This is often the thing that brings people into the outer edges of the preparedness world.
 I know it was for me.
 When my first daughter was born, my husband lost his job when she was just a few weeks old.
 We barely had any food in the house.
-We had no extra supplies like toilet paper or shampoo.
-We were penniless, had an infant, and it was terrifying.
+There were no extra supplies like toilet paper or shampoo.
+Being penniless with an infant was terrifying.